aleju/self-driving-truck/README.md

 However, it will not care about lanes and not that much about other cars (but it seems to recognize them).
 In general, the AI's driving capabilities are still far away from the ones of humans.

-Typical problem of the AI are:
+Typical problems of the AI are:
 * Steering towards a wall: Sometimes it will hit a wall at a diagonal angle and continue to steer into it.
 E.g. the wall is on the right side and the AI choses to steer right instead of left.
 The truck will then come to a standstill and not move any more.
 The reason for why the AI does that is unclear -- might be connected to the steering wheel being able to turn by more than 360 degrees, creating confusion during the training.
 Or maybe it correlates some random pattern on the screen with driving towards the right, instead of just looking at the street and walls.
 Another possible cause is that driving towards the center of the street in these situations has a high likelihood of causing crashes with other cars, as these approach from behind with high speed.
 These crashes induce significant negative reward, which might lead the AI to prefer the permanent zero-reward from the wall.
 * Driving frontally into a wall: It can happen that the truck drives frontally into a wall, though not so often (more common with lanterns or railings in cities).
 Sometimes it will switch into reverse mode to get out of the situation.
 * Small objects: It easily gets stuck on these and then can't see them from the driver's seat.
 As its memory is only 200ms, it will usually not switch into reverse gear.
 This also happens on highways at the start of railings.